Ever catch yourself mindlessly scrolling, only to discover that an hour has vanished into the digital void?

 How long does it take to change your scrolling habits?

-Is scrolling addiction real—or just overused hype?
+Is scrolling addiction real?

-- Freedom – Blocks apps and websites across devices
+- Freedom – Blocks apps and websites

-- RescueTime – Tracks time usage and highlights patterns
+- RescueTime – Tracks usage patterns

 How do I stop checking my phone first thing in the morning?

-How does excessive scrolling affect my sleep quality?
+How does excessive scrolling affect sleep?

-Can setting daily app limits actually help reduce screen time?
+Can daily app limits reduce screen time?